It’s no longer a matter of if Ultra HD will become a mainstream service, but rather when...

 Claudia: The 2016 Ultra HD edition points to some clear trends in the industry:

-1.Ultra HD is now an established format for 66% of broadcast providers who responded to the survey are either already providing Ultra HD services or have plans to do so in the next five years.
+1.Ultra HD is now an established format for 66% of broadcast providers who responded to the survey and are either already providing Ultra HD services or have plans to do so in the next five years.
 It’s no longer a matter of if Ultra HD will become a mainstream service, but rather when.

 2.We know today that of the 84 Ultra HD channels and services launched worldwide, half are broadcast via satellite and half are terrestrially distributed to consumers (mainly streaming or IPTV).
 However 42% of respondents to the survey indicated that satellite is their preferred platform for solid structural reasons: satellite is the most cost-effective technology for reaching the widest possible audience with a stable signal, and its reach outmatches and will continue to outmatch terrestrial platforms.